lewisnm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. 11-directories- how to get the total number of directories
 13. 12-newest_files - how to know which directories are newer
 14. 13-unique - how to list and sort
 15. 14-findthatword - how to display words of a certain pattern
+16. 15-countthatword - how to display in how many lines a word occurs